 There are so many reasons to start a backyard flock!
-Yes, the eggs are great, but chickens can bring so much more to your life!
+Most people get into keeping chickens for the fresh eggs, but chickens can bring so much more to your life!

-Fresh, healthy eggs for you & your family
+Fresh, healthy eggs for you and your family

-Most people decide to keep chickens for the obvious benefit of having fresh eggs.
-But did you know that fresh eggs from pasture grazed chickens are healthier than regular store bought eggs?
+The eggs you collect from your coop will of course be much fresher than store bought eggs.
+But did you know that fresh eggs from pasture grazed chickens are healthier than factory eggs?
 Pasture grazed chickens produce eggs that have more of vitamins D, A & E, more beta carotene, less cholesterol, less saturated fat and more omega 3 fatty acid.

 It makes sense – you put better things into the chicken, you get better things out!
 There will be more nutrients packed in each egg, but there will also be things missing from your fresh eggs.
 Arsenic is often added to factory farm hen’s feed to promote growth, and can be passed on in the eggs.
 Factory hens are kept in such close quarters they need to be given antibiotics – and you guessed it, they are passed on in the eggs.
 Factory farm eggs also have nearly 8 times greater odds of harboring salmonella bacteria than eggs from non-caged hens.
 When you have your own chickens you know exactly what has been going into them – can you say that of any commercial eggs?
 Click here to read more about getting the tastiest eggs possible!